Syndicate555/Ecommerce-Store/README.md

 This is a Fullstack web-development project created using React.
 Its an ecommerce site that sells some of my personal photos.
-I am still working on the back-end to develop the payment method to complete the transactions from customers.
+For the back end I have used paypal API to create the payment system.

 Visit the site - https://syndicatestore.netlify.com/